 Today, American Flyers runs six training facilities across Florida, New Jersey, Texas and Arizona and has a new, state of the art location being built in Pompano Beach, FL.
 They are headquartered in Addison, TX.
 American Flyers may seem like a large organization, however, their aviation education is based entirely on personalized service.
 When working with American Flyers, one knows he or she can expect personal, quality instruction that is tailored to his or her particular needs.

 American Flyers has a fleet of over 40 aircrafts and 25 simulators, accompanied by over 185 highly-trained and devoted employees.
 For the past 30 years, the company has also proudly done all of their own maintenance to their planes, thanks to their experienced in-house maintenance staff that is committed to keeping their aircrafts in the air and not on the ground.
 Cole states, “our in-house aircraft maintenance allows us to have less downtime than typical flight schools that outsource their maintenance, enabling us to spend more time doing what we love: teaching and flying.”

 The flight school has over 2,500 students from all around the world each year that join the American Flyers family via their locations and online.
 There are most likely no airlines in the United States, or around the world, that do not have pilots that have been trained by American Flyers.
-“The past 80 years have flown by, no pun intended, and we have loved being able to serve the aviation world the American Flyers way.
+“The past over 80 Years have flown by, no pun intended, and we have loved being able to serve the aviation world the American Flyers way.
 We look forward to seeing and experiencing what the future holds and only hope to see American Flyers’ family continue to grow,” Cole remarked.